Francisco Mariano Nipho

 Francisco Mariano Nipho (10 June 1719 – 10 January 1803), also known as Francisco Mariano Nipho Cagigal, was a Spanish writer and journalist.
-He founded several periodicals, including what is often considered Spain's first modern newspaper: the Diario Noticioso, Curioso-Erudito y Comercial, Público y Económico.
+He founded several periodicals, including the Diario Noticioso, Curioso-Erudito y Comercial, Público y Económico., which is commonly considered as Spain's first modern newspaper.

 Early life and career

-Nipho was born in Alcañiz, Aragon, Spain, on 10 June 1719.
+Nipho was born on 10 June 1719 in Alcañiz, Aragon, Spain.
 His mother was from Pamplona, and his father, originally from Naples, served as governor of Maella.
 As a child, Nipho moved with his family to Madrid, where he lived and worked for the rest of his life.

-Nipho described journalism as both a societal duty and an art form with educational and moral aims, while noting its financial challenges.
-His work included direct English-to-Spanish literary translations, which were uncommon at the time.

-In 1758, Nipho founded the Diario Noticioso, Curioso-Erudito y Comercial, Público y Económico, often considered Spain's first modern newspaper.
 Later in life, Nipho served as a censor during the late 18th century.

 Views on journalism

-Nipho believed that books were inaccessible to the general public and considered newspaper circulation a critical means for sharing ideas within society.
+Nipho advocated for newspapers as a medium more accessible to the general public than books, owing to their lower cost.
+He viewed newspaper circulation as being important for cultural development and the dissemination of ideas.
+His editorial approach emphasized variety, reader engagement, accuracy, and substantive content.

-Influenced by his Christian background, Nipho sought to spread ideas within Spain.
-He was skeptical of rationalist ideas, but maintained his religious commitments.
-Nipho's approach to journalism was guided by three core principles: range, accuracy, and speed.
-He believed journalists had two main objectives: education and the development of science.
+Nipho's journalism was influenced by his Christian faith.
+He expressed reservations about the rationalist movement of his era, maintaining a theocentric perspective.
+His journalistic practice was guided by three principles: breadth of coverage, accuracy, and timeliness.
+He regarded education and the advancement of science as primary objectives of journalism.